thoughtspot/thoughtspot.github.io/_admin/data-security/encryption-of-data.md

     Note: You can check  `/etc/strongswan/ipsec.conf` and `/etc/strongswan/ipsec.secrets` on each node to verify that they are consistent across all nodes.

 ## Firewall configuration
-The following UDP ports need to be opened between nodes to allow IPSec encryption to function:
+The following ports must be open between nodes to allow IPSec encryption:
   - UDP port 500 (for IKE)
   - UDP port 4500 (for IPSec over IDP)